Skip to content

 M1013 Application Developer Guidance Application developers could be encouraged to avoid placing sensitive data in notification text.

-M1012 Enterprise Policy On Android devices with a managed work profile (enterprise managed portion of the device), the DevicePolicyManager.setPermittedCrossProfileNotificationListeners method can be used to manage the list of applications (including setting it to an empty list) running within the primary user (personal side of the device) that can see notifications occurring within the managed profile.
-However, this policy only affects notifications generated within the managed profile, not by the rest of the device.
-The DevicePolicyManager.setApplicationHidden method can be used to disable unwanted applications that are accessing notifications, but using this method would block that entire application from running.2
+M1012 Enterprise Policy On Android devices with a work profile, the DevicePolicyManager.setPermittedCrossProfileNotificationListeners method can be used to manage the list of applications running within the personal profile that can access notifications generated within the work profile.
+This policy would not affect notifications generated by the rest of the device.
+The DevicePolicyManager.setApplicationHidden method can be used to disable notification access for unwanted applications, but this method would also block that entire application from running.2

 References